 The Discovery Channel produced a show called The Colony.
 The show places a group of volunteers into a simulated post-apocalypse.
 The group is tasked with survival, and given limited supplies.
 They must work together, using their unique talents and personalities, to build a colony, and survive the initial phase of the apocalypse.

 I am currently watching the first season.
 I love it!
-I saw the commercials last year and figured I’d hate it.
+I saw the commercials a few years ago and figured I’d hate it.
 I must admit, it appeals to me on a deep level.
 The first season volunteers are given a vast warehouse full of random trash one might find in an old abandoned warehouse.
 It is so manly.
 The idea of creating something from nothing, using your brain and your hands to wrestle order from chaos, speaks to the primal beast lurking beneath this soggy epidermis.

 Later, back at the compound, random strangers approach the colony and beg for supplies.
 The weapon wielding men tell them to leave, and refuse to offer assistance.
 All the beggars ask for is water.
 The one man at the river, who had given his own water to the missionaries, runs back to his room, grabs that same can of cocktail weenies he received from the old lady, and a jug of water.
 The two men, who fancy themselves in charge, the ones I always side with, tell him he can’t give out the supplies.
 The colonists vote, and they vote to give the beggars the supplies.

 The one colonist, who chose to give away his stuff, is the only one who has expressed a faith.
 His faith in God guided him to give away his supplies.
 He said, “Perhaps this is exactly where God wants me to be.
 Being here, and doing this, is what He wants for me.”